gestaacinc/day_5/day5.md

 Based on the **Day 5 Instructor Guide** and using the `Day05_practice.db` dataset (`customers`, `inventory`, and `sales`), here is an in-depth breakdown of essential SQL functions, how they can be optimized, and how they apply to real-world business operations.

+Each section ends with a **🏋️ Practice Exercise** containing a task, a best-practice solution, and the expected output.

 ---

 ## 1. `CREATE TABLE` and `INSERT INTO`